naomi-iizuka/ADAProject_teambis/index.md

 # Analysis
 ## Are men more confident than women?
 <p style='text-align: justify;'> To answer this question we compared the confidence scores of women and men.
-He is the distribution of scpres for men and women: b</p>
+He is the distribution of scores for men and women: </p>
 <p align="center"> insérer score men women
 </p>